 Sterling College is located in the rural setting of Craftsbury Common, Vermont.

-If you want to see Sterling College for yourself, plan a visit.
+If you would like to see Sterling College for yourself, plan a visit.
 The best way to reach campus is to take Interstate 89 to Craftsbury Common, or book a flight to the nearest airport, Burlington International.

 You can also take a virtual campus tour to get a sense of what Sterling College and Craftsbury Common are like without leaving home.